Engee documentation

 Description

-Supported block operations
+Supported operations with blocks

-To use a block Prelookup*you must specify a set of reference point values.
-You can choose whether to specify the datum values directly in the dialogue box or to transmit them via the *bp input port by setting the parameters to Source value Dialog or Input port.
+To use the block Prelookup, a set of anchor point values must be specified.
+In this case, you can choose whether to specify the values of the reference points directly in the dialog box or transfer them via the bp input port by setting the parameter Source value Dialog or Input port.

 Ports